PVPO: Pre-Estimated Value-Based Policy Optimization for Agentic Reasoning: Expriments Setting

-For multi-hop question-answering tasks, we employ answer accuracy (Acc, \%) and LLM-as-a-Judge (LasJ, \%) \citep{song2025r1searcherincentivizingdynamicknowledge} as benchmarks.
-For mathematical reasoning tasks, we employ answer accuracy (Acc, \%) as the evaluation metric, specifically reporting the mean accuracy across 32 independent rollouts for each sample (mean acc@32).
+\textbf{Metrics.} For multi-hop QA tasks, we employ answer accuracy (Acc, \%) and LLM-as-a-Judge (LasJ, \%)~\citep{song2025r1searcherincentivizingdynamicknowledge} as evaluation metrics.
+For mathematical reasoning tasks, we measure answer accuracy (Acc, \%), reporting the mean accuracy across 32 independent rollouts for each sample (i.e., acc@32).